Rather than being lords, he went on to say, disciples are to be servants of one another and the greatest

 ecclesiastical bosses.
 In Second Corinthians 1:24a (RSV), Paul reminds the Corinthians concerning his

-letter he describes, with apparent disapproval, how the Corinthians reacted to certain leaders among
+same letter he describes, with apparent disapproval, how the Corinthians reacted to certain leaders

-themselves: "For you bear it if a man makes slaves of you, or preys upon you, or takes advantage of you,
+among themselves: "For you bear it if a man makes slaves of you, or preys upon you, or takes advantage

-elders (and he includes himself among them) not to govern by being "domineering over those in your
+warn the elders (and he includes himself among them) not to govern by being "domineering over those in

-charge, but being examples to the flock," (1 Peter 5:3 RSV).
-And John speaks strongly against Diotrephes
+your charge, but being examples to the flock," (1 Peter 5:3 RSV).
+And John speaks strongly against

-"who likes to put himself first, and takes it on himself to put some out of the church," (3 John 1:9-10).
+Diotrephes "who likes to put himself first, and takes it on himself to put some out of the church," (3

-These first-century examples of church bosses indicate how easily churches then, as in the 20th century,
+John 1:9-10).
+These first-century examples of church bosses indicate how easily churches then, as in

-exercised within the church, and there must be some form of authority.
+be exercised within the church, and there must be some form of authority.
 What is it to be?
-The question is
+The

-answered in Jesus' words: "One is your Master," (Matthew 23:8b KJV).
-All too long churches have
+question is answered in Jesus' words: "One is your Master," (Matthew 23:8b KJV).
+All too long churches

-behaved as if Jesus were far away in heaven, and he has left it up to church leaders to make their own
+have behaved as if Jesus were far away in heaven, and he has left it up to church leaders to make their

-18:20 (RSV) he reiterated, "... where two or three are gathered together in my name, there am I in the
+Matthew 18:20 (RSV) he reiterated, "... where two or three are gathered together in my name, there am I

-midst of them."
-Clearly this indicates that he is present not only in the church as a whole but in every
+in the midst of them."
+Clearly this indicates that he is present not only in the church as a whole but in

-local church as well.
-It is Jesus himself, therefore, who is the ultimate authority within every body of
+every local church as well.
+It is Jesus himself, therefore, who is the ultimate authority within every body

 ordained -- the elderhood.